khaouitiabdelhakim/GitHub-Tutorial/README.md

 Git is a powerful version control system used for tracking changes in source code during software development.
 Here's a list of common Git commands along with explanations and examples:

-Certainly!
-Here is the text without the **:

 ### 1. git init
    - Description: Initializes a new Git repository.
    - Example: